calmjs/calmjs/src/calmjs/README.rst

     setuptools provide.

 toolchain
-    The exported primative of this project.
+    The exported primitive of this project.
 Provides the skeleton Toolchain class for other packages to extend upon.
 While some toolchain modules might provide cli interfacing functionalities, they should not inherit from cli as this is not the module that will